top of page

 Collagen: The Magic Protein

 Your body naturally makes collagen, but this production decreases with age.
-Women can lose up to 30% of their natural collagen production during the first 5 years of menopause.
-Collagen production can also drop at a younger age resulting from excess sun exposure, smoking, excess alcohol, and lack of sleep and exercise.
+Women can lose up to 30% of their natural production during the first 5 years of menopause.
+Production can also drop at a younger age resulting from excess sun exposure, smoking, excess alcohol, and lack of sleep and exercise.
 Without ample collagen in your deep skin layers, your outer layers change from a tightly organized network of fibers to an unorganized mess, leading to wrinkles on the skin’s surface.
-And too little collagen makes your skin more prone to scratches and bruises.
+Too little can also make your skin more prone to scratches and bruises.

-In addition to its importance to your skin, collagen comprises more than half of your cartilage, a firm tissue that surrounds bones and cushions them from movements, so less collagen can lead to a loss of cartilage and joint pain.
-Studies note that collagen supplements may also help inhibit the bone breakdown that leads to osteoporosis - but it's a little early to make firm conclusions.
+In addition to its importance to your skin, collagen comprises more than half of your cartilage, a firm tissue that surrounds bones and cushions them from movements.
+Too little can lead to a loss of cartilage, a source of joint pain.
+Studies note that supplements may also help inhibit the bone breakdown that leads to osteoporosis – but it’s a little early to make firm conclusions.

 Collagen also provides structure to your arteries, the blood vessels that carry blood from your heart to the rest of your body.
 Without enough collagen, arteries may become less elastic, which may lead to heart attack and stroke.

-And - bonus!
-Collagen increases the strength of your nails and may help hair grow longer and thicker.
+And collagen can increase the strength of your nails, plus may help hair grow longer and thicker.

-There are 28 types of collagen, but here are the four most common:
+There are 28 types of collagen.
+The four most common are:

 1. Type I: the most common type, found in all connective tissue